 |EM 646 Marketing and the Engineer||3|

 |EM 672 Management Law for Engineers||3|

 |EM 674 Intellectual Property Law for Engineers||3|

 |Minimum Total Credit Hours Required||30|

-*EM 613 and EM 661 are the recommended beginning courses for all incoming EM students.
-These courses are offered 3 times per year.
+*EM 613 and EM 661 are the required beginning courses for all incoming EM students.

 All course offerings are subject to revision based upon course demand and instructor availability.

 Six Sigma is a process improvement program that helps business and organizations streamline processes by focusing on what matters most to the customer in order to improve output quality, decrease error probability and reduce waste.
 The Six Sigma “Black Belt” is the official designation for those who have completed the training program and understand Six Sigma process improvement techniques.